MorneVenter/godot-blueprint/README.md

 - PrettyNumbers - A static class used to format numbers.
 - SaveManager - A singleton save system.
-- EventManager- A singleton event system.
-You can then use this to emit and subscribe to global signals.

 ## UI Holder Pattern

 This project includes a top-level UI manager component: UIHolder.
 Simply use the `UIHolder.add` and `UIHolder.remove` to add and remove Control nodes.
 Note: removing a Control node frees it from the scene tree.

 When adding a Control node via the UIHolder, a UI layer is required.
-This can be found and changed at `global_enums.gd`.
+This can be found and changed in `UIHolder`.
 Control nodes will be ordered according to this enum, with higher values in the front.

-Example: `UIHolder.add(ui, Enums.UILayers.WORLD)`.
+Example: `UIHolder.add(ui, UIHolder.UILayers.WORLD)`.

 ## Folder Structure